RGirard94/TimescaleDB/README.md

   - in /TimescaleDB/group_vars/all/main.yml set aura_local_ip variable to `aura_local_ip = "YOUR EC2 IP ADDRESS"`

-  Everytime you stop and start the ec2, you need to change IP address in previous file.
+  Everytime you stop and start the ec2, you need to change IP address in previous files.

 ## ELK stack